Igor F. Perepichka

 Biography

 Igor Perepichka is a Professor of Chemistry at Bangor University, UK.
 He obtained his Diploma in Chemical Engineering from Donetsk Polytechnic Institute (1981) and his PhD in Organic Chemistry from the Institute of Physical Organic Chemistry of the National Academy of Sciences of Ukraine, IPOCC NASU (1987).
 He started his career at IPOCC NASU in Ukraine as an engineer in 1981 and was promoted to Senior Research Scientist in 1989.
-He has held several visiting positions, including Alexander von Humboldt Fellow (Würzburg University, Germany, 1995–1997), Visiting Scientist (CEA Saclay, 1999 and CNRS, 2000–2001, France), Invited Professor (Angers University, 2001–2002), Senior Research Associate (Durham University, 2003–2007).
+He has held several visiting positions, including Alexander von Humboldt Fellow (Würzburg University, Germany, 1995–1997), Visiting Scientist (CEA Saclay, France, 1999 and CNRS, Angers, 2000–2001), Invited Professor (Angers University, 2001–2002), Senior Research Associate (Durham University, 2003–2007).
 In 2007 he moved to the University of Central Lancashire (Preston, UK) as Reader in Chemistry.
 In 2010 he was appointed as Professor of Chemistry at Bangor University, UK.
-His work is documented in over 100 papers in refereed journals, over 20 patents and over 20 book chapters and proceedings.
-He was also an Editor of “Handbook of Thiophene-Based Materials: Applications in Organic Electronics and Photonics” (I. F. Perepichka, D. F. Perepichka, Two-Volumes Set, Wiley, 2009).
+His work is documented in over 100 papers in refereed journals, over 20 patents and several books and book chapters, including last “Handbook of Thiophene-Based Materials: Applications in Organic Electronics and Photonics†(I. F. Perepichka, D. F. Perepichka, Two-Volumes Set, Wiley, 2009).

 Research Interest